- What’s betting exchange arbitrage?

 How To Arbitrage Between Bookmaker & Betting Exchange

-The Odds Matcher often captures the profit opportunities rather than loss opportunity, such as;
+The Odds Matcher often captures the profit opportunities rather than lost opportunity, such as;

 The % in the red box shows 100+ %, which means Lay Bet Odds is Better Enough than Back Bet Odds after taking the exchange commission into account.